 As you can probably tell, rules on withdrawing from your IRA can get complicated.
 Early withdrawals usually trigger income taxes and a 10% penalty, unless you qualify for an exception.

-IRAs are designed to help you save for retirement.
+Keep in mind that IRAs are designed to help you save for retirement.
 Consider the rules as a way of discouraging you from taking the money out too soon.
 But hey, life happens.
 We get it.
-If you decide to take an early withdrawal, bear in mind that what we’ve covered here are just the basics.
+If you decide to take an early withdrawal, bear in mind that the rules we’ve covered here are just the basics.

-The IRS has an entire publication dedicated to IRA distributions (see Publication 590-B)!
-It’s not exactly a leisurely read, so it's a good idea to consult the IRS or a professional tax advisor if you have any questions.
-Because everyone’s financial and tax situation is different, it’s important to make sure that you understand what specific rules may apply to you.
+The IRS has an entire publication dedicated to IRA distributions (see Publication 590-B).
+It’s not exactly a leisurely read.
+So it's a good idea to consult the IRS or a professional tax advisor if you have any questions.
+Because everyone’s financial and tax situation is different, it’s important to make sure that you understand which specific rules may apply to you.

 This article is for informational purposes only and is not a substitute for individualized professional advice.
 Individuals should consult their own tax advisor for matters specific to their own taxes and nothing communicated to you herein should be considered tax advice.
 This article was prepared by and approved by Marcus by Goldman Sachs, but does not reflect the institutional opinions of Goldman Sachs Bank USA, Goldman Sachs Group, Inc. or any of their affiliates, subsidiaries or division.
 Goldman Sachs Bank USA does not provide any financial, economic, legal, accounting, tax or other recommendation in this article.
 Information and opinions expressed in this article are as of the date of this material only and subject to change without notice.
 Information contained in this article does not constitute the provision of investment advice by Goldman Sachs Bank USA or any its affiliates.
 Neither Goldman Sachs Bank USA nor any of its affiliates makes any representations or warranties, express or implied, as to the accuracy or completeness of the statements or any information contained in this document and any liability therefore is expressly disclaimed.